FDA approved for more than 25 years

 • Diarrhea

 Does creatine make you lose your hair?
-There’s not much evidence that suggests a link between this popular supplement and baldness.
+There’s not much evidence to suggest a link between this popular supplement and baldness.

 Common causes of hair loss in men include: